 Although higher-powered solar panels tend to take up less space, they also tend to be more expensive than solar panels with lower power rating.

-If the space available for PV system is sufficient, it is actually BETTER to use solar panels with a slightly lower power rating, but which come at a cheaper price and hence better value.
-At the end, whether one uses 280Wp panels or 385Wp panels, the power output of the equivalent PV system would still be the same!
+At the end, whether one uses 400Wp panels or 505Wp panels, the power output of the equivalent PV system would still be the same!